 One reason restaurant owners shy away from using fresh flowers is that they fear the cost.
 This can be managed effectively in a few ways.
-Choosing sturdy flowers that have a long vase life, such as orchids, zinnias, or alstroemeria, is an most important step.
+Choosing sturdy flowers that have a long vase life, such as orchids, zinnias, or alstroemeria, is the most important step.
 Such flowers will not need to replaced as often.
-Seasonal flowers are also a good choice, because they are usually priced lower than blooms that have to be imported and are naturally at their peak.
+Seasonal flowers are also a good choice because they are usually priced lower than blooms that have to be imported and are naturally at their peak.

 However, even flowers that generally last a long time can fade out quickly if they are not maintained.
 Keep your arrangements looking fresh by removing spent blossoms and wilting leaves and keeping the water fresh and topped up.
 Floral preservative added to the water can also help extend the life of your flowers.
-If you have the space, putting arrangements in the refrigerator when the restaurant is closed will also help them last longer.
+If you have space, putting arrangements in the refrigerator when the restaurant is closed will also help them last longer.